hydra-ppopp2024/hydra/README.md

-Nezha is a gloo-based communication library system designed to provide multi-rail networks support for allreduce.
+hydra is a gloo-based communication library system designed to provide multi-rail networks support for allreduce.
 In addition to supporting TCP networks, it integrates TH Express-2's GLEX network and Mellanox's SHARP network.

 Currently, the code uploaded only supports multi-TCP networks architecture, In the future, we will upload the encrypted SHARP and GLEX related code, as well as support for other collective communications on multi-rail networks.

-# Compiling Nezha Separately for Initial Installation
+# Compiling hydra Separately for Initial Installation

-Follow these steps to compile Nezha separately for the first installation:
+Follow these steps to compile hydra separately for the first installation:

-1. Enter the Nezha main directory and execute:
+1. Enter the hydra main directory and execute:

 ```bash
 mkdir build